GabeScott/standard-works-vault/General Conference/2015 October - A Summer with Great-Aunt Rose.md

 Aunt Rose turned a page in her Bible and said, “It says it right here:

-“‘God ... will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
+“‘God … will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.

-“‘And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.’”4
+“‘And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.’”[^4]

 Great-Aunt Rose looked at Eva.
 Her smile was wide as she whispered, with a slight quiver in her voice, “Isn’t that the most beautiful thing you’ve ever heard?”

 It really did sound beautiful, Eva thought.

-Aunt Rose turned a few pages and pointed to a verse for Eva to read: “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”5
+Aunt Rose turned a few pages and pointed to a verse for Eva to read: “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”[^5]

 “With such a glorious future,” Aunt Rose said, “why get swallowed up in past or present things that don’t go quite the way we planned?”

 Eva furrowed her brow.
 “But wait a minute,” she said.
 “Are you saying that being happy means just looking forward to happiness in the future?
 Is all our happiness in eternity?
 Can’t some of it happen now?”

 “Oh, of course it can!”
 Aunt Rose exclaimed.
-“Dear child, now is part of eternity.
+“Dear child, now is *part* of eternity.
 It doesn’t only begin after we die!
 Faith and hope will open your eyes to the happiness that is placed before you.

-“I know a poem that says, ‘Forever—is composed of Nows.’6 I didn’t want my forever to be composed of dark and fearful ‘Nows.’
+“I know a poem that says, ‘Forever—is composed of Nows.’[^6] I didn’t want my forever to be composed of dark and fearful ‘Nows.’
 And I didn’t want to live in the gloom of a bunker, gritting my teeth, closing my eyes, and resentfully enduring to the bitter end.
 Faith gave me the hope I needed to live joyfully now!”

 “So what did you do then?”
 Eva asked.